ustc-compiler/2017fall-student-teamworks/05-xla.md

 In this project, we will do a small research on XLA, which covers in

-* What kind of acceleration can XLA do
+- What kind of acceleration can XLA do
-* How does XLA do it
+- How does XLA do it
-* Where does JIT and AOT came in
+- Where does JIT and AOT came in

-## Task Assignment

-### 宋小牛：Implementation of XLA, focusing on "How does XLA do it".

-1. Implemented interface and architecture of XLA.
-2. XLA working mechanism in TensorFlow.

-### 王若冰：Performance of XLA, focusing on "What kind of acceleration can XLA do".

-1. Measure the performance matrix of XLA.
-2. Doing profiling with XLA and propose some possible optimization for current XLA.

-### 陈翊辉：JIT and AOT in XLA, focusing on "Where does JIT and AOT came in"

-1. JIT and AOT working mechanism.
-2. How JIT and AOT applied in XLA and how they make the performance better.

-## Discussion

-### Online Discussion

-Time:

-- Hard to do statistic.
-Approximately 3 hours.

-Accomplishment:

-- Decide research goal and task assignment.
-- Share study resources and documents.

-## What we have done
+## Summary of Our Work

 ### 12.23 Commit